Ascend/ascend-device-plugin/README.md

         ```

+3.  parameter “useAscendDocker” description
+    ```
+    scene-1:not install Ascend-docker-runtime
+    setting:    useAscendDocker=false

+    scene-2:install Ascend-docker-runtime
+    setting:    useAscendDocker=true  (default value is true)

+    scene-3:open CPU core binding，whether or not installed ascend-docker-runtime
+    setting:    useAscendDocker=false
+    ```

-3. Run the following command to edit the  **Dockerfile**  file and change the image name and version to the obtained values:
+4. Run the following command to edit the  **Dockerfile**  file and change the image name and version to the obtained values:

     **vi** _/home/test/_ascend-device-plugin**/Dockerfile**